How I took it: Battle of the Bands

 The only hiccup for the evening was the first band, The Wattingers – they had very little stage lighting, which no doubt would have detracted from their on-stage props.
 It was tough work, even on highest ISO and fully open shutter, to push the camera to get a good image without movement blur.

-Still, I’m pleased with the results, some of which are in the gallery below.
+Still, I’m pleased with the results, some of which are in the gallery above.
 For the full gallery from the event, see my Facebook page.